 Venison is the meat of any species of deer, and as with most meats, it is cut into roasts, steaks, chops, and grind.
-Venison is not always available in markets, but you can purchase it online at a number of trustworthy sites.
+Venison is not always available in markets, but you can purchase it online from a number of trustworthy vendors.

-Hunters are a reliable source (do make sure they've properly field-dressed the venison), and this list comprises the deer commonly hunted for sport and prepared for consumption.
+Hunters are a reliable source (do make sure they've properly field-dressed the venison).
+This list is comprised of the deer commonly hunted for sport and prepared for consumption.

 01 of 10

 Their natural diet consists of grasses, live oak, sumac, acorns, and mushrooms.
-Their meat is mild in taste, extremely tender and exceptionally low in fat (0.2%).
-Axis Deer is generally considered by most hunters to be the best-tasting game meat.
+Their meat is mild in taste, extremely tender, and exceptionally low in fat (0.2 percent).
+Axis deer is generally considered by most hunters to be the best-tasting game meat.

 02 of 10

-The Reindeer is known as Caribou in North America and is indigenous to arctic and sub-arctic climates.
+The reindeer species is known as caribou in North America and is indigenous to arctic and subarctic climates.
 Caribou vary in size and weight, with males averaging 400 pounds.
 Both sexes grow antlers, although the males' antlers are larger.
-The color and depth of their fur are dependent on region and climate, but in general Caribou fur has two layers: a thick undercoat and a long-haired overcoat, the hairs of which (similar to Moose) are hollow, which keeps the deer warm.
-Caribou diet consists mainly of lichens in winter and tree leaves and grasses in warmer weather.
+The color and depth of their fur are dependent on region and climate, but in general caribou fur has two layers: a thick undercoat and a long-haired overcoat, the hairs of which (similar to moose) are hollow in order to keep the deer warm.
+Caribou diet consists mainly of lichen in winter and tree leaves and grasses in warmer weather.

-Reindeer-hunting dates back to 10,000 BCE and is vitally important to many cultures for providing food.
+Reindeer hunting dates back to 10,000 B.C. and is vitally important to many cultures for providing food.
 Caribou venison is very high in protein, very low in fat, and can be eaten fresh or dried.

 03 of 10

-Elk are extremely popular for hunting due to their massive antlers (shed and grown annually), which can weigh up to 40 pounds.
+Elk are extremely popular for hunting due to their massive antlers (they shed and grown annually), which can weigh up to 40 pounds.
 They are very adaptable to climate and environment, but they are also susceptible to infectious disease, which can spread to farm livestock.
-Mature bull elk can weigh as much as 40% more than females, upwards to 730 pounds and even as high as 1,200 pounds in the Roosevelt Elk subspecies.
+Mature bull elk can weigh as much as 40 percent more than females, upwards of 730 pounds and even as high as 1,200 pounds in the Roosevelt Elk subspecies.

-Elk venison is higher in protein and leaner than beef, but it is high in cholesterol (a single serving has 83% of a daily intake allowance).
+Elk venison is higher in protein and leaner than beef, but it is high in cholesterol (a single serving has 83 percent of a daily intake allowance).
 Elk has a less gamey flavor than other venison and is often compared to tasting like beef but with a coarser texture.

 04 of 10

-Fallow Deer are one of the most common deer found throughout the world.
-Their origin is traced back to the Pleistocene era in North Africa and then migrating to Asia Minor and Europe, where they were hunted for sport by the aristocracy, especially in the United Kingdom.
+Fallow deer are one of the most common deer found throughout the world.
+Their origin is traced back to the Pleistocene era in North Africa before they migrated to Asia Minor and Europe where they were hunted for sport by the aristocracy, especially in the United Kingdom.

 05 of 10

-Sizes of Red Deer are comparable to the North American Elk and vary by region with a mature stag measuring 8 feet in length and weighing up to over 500 pounds.
+Sizes of red deer are comparable to the North American Elk and vary by region with a mature stag measuring eight feet in length and weighing up to over 500 pounds.
 Stags annually shed and grow large antlers, for which they are often hunted.
-Red Deer stags are also well-known for their roaring vocalization during mating season.
+Red deer stags are also well-known for their roaring vocalization during mating season.

-Until recently, Red Deer venison in the United Kingdom was restricted to the aristocracy and royalty, but farm-raised Red Deer is now widely available in supermarkets.
-As with all venison, it is high in protein and low in fat with rich flavor and is the most commonly used venison in British cooking.
+Until recently, red deer venison in the United Kingdom was restricted to the aristocracy and royalty, but farm-raised red deer is now widely available in supermarkets.
+As with all venison, it is high in protein and low in fat with rich flavor.
+This is the most commonly used venison in British cooking.

 06 of 10

-The moose is the largest species in the deer family and is native to North America, Russia, Scandinavia and northern Europe.
-The moose adapts to both temperate and arctic climates and its diet consists of both aquatic and forest vegetation.
-Their name translates from the Algonkian word for "twig-eater".
+The moose is the largest species in the deer family and is native to North America, Russia, Scandinavia, and northern Europe.
+The moose adapts to both temperate and Arctic climates, and its diet consists of both aquatic and forest vegetation.
+The name "moose" translates from the Algonkian word for "twig-eater".

 07 of 10

-The Mule Deer, so-named because of its large ears, is native to the western United States in the Rocky Mountain region.
+The mule deer, so-named because of its large ears, is native to the western United States in the Rocky Mountain region.
 They are small-to-medium sized with the bucks averaging 200 pounds in weight; females average 125 pounds.
-The Mule Deer's antlers differ from other species as they grow forward in a fork shape.
-Another unusual characteristic of the Mule Deer is that it doesn't run, but rather leaps in the air — at times, 8-feet high — and lands on all four feet, behavior that is called "stotting".
+The mule deer's antlers differ from other species as they grow forward in a fork shape.
+Another unusual characteristic of the mule deer is that it doesn't run, but rather leaps in the air—at times, eight feet high—and lands on all four feet, behavior that is called "stotting".

-The Mule Deer is not adaptable to changes in climate and falls prey to many natural predators.
-(It is also the deer most commonly killed by vehicles.)
-Its diet consists of plants and berries in summer, and conifers and brushes, sage, in particular, in winter, which imbues an unpleasant taste and gamy flavor to its venison.
-Mule Deer is a favorite with sport-hunters, but it is not preferred for its venison.
+The mule deer is not adaptable to changes in climate, falls prey to many natural predators, and is also the deer most commonly killed by vehicles.
+Its diet consists of plants and berries in summer, conifers and brushes year-round, and sage in winter (which imbues an unpleasant taste and gamy flavor to its meat).
+Mule deer is a favorite with sport-hunters, but it is not preferred for its venison.

 08 of 10

-Nilgai Antelope are skittish and strong, characteristics that make them a challenging hunt.
+Nilgai antelope are skittish and strong, characteristics that make them a challenging hunt.
 Nilgai or South Texas Antelope venison is favored in restaurants for its veal-like texture and light flavor, which is even milder than beef.
-Nilgai is lower in cholesterol than chicken and one-third the calories of beef with less than 3% fat.Continue to 9 of 10 below.
+Nilgai is lower in cholesterol than chicken and contains one-third the calories of beef with less than three percent fat.Continue to 9 of 10 below.

 09 of 10

-Sika (pronounced "shee-kah") Deer are a compact, "dainty-footed" deer indigenous to Japan that has been successfully introduced into many countries, including the United States (Maryland, Virginia, and Texas have large wild populations), because of its rapid hybridization with non-native deer.
+Sika (pronounced "shee-kah") deer are a compact, "dainty-footed" deer indigenous to Japan that has been successfully introduced into many countries, including the United States (Maryland, Virginia, and Texas have large wild populations), because of their rapid hybridization with non-native deer.